 1. All ages will be defined on December 31 of the current year.

-2. A player who commits to an existing club team cannot transfer to another registered club team until on or after the THIRD FRIDAY of August of the following year when the new series of open club tryouts annually occur.
+2. A player who commits to an existing club team cannot transfer to another registered club team until on or after the THIRD FRIDAY of August of the following year, when the new series of open club tryouts annually occur.
+Exact dates will be communicated annually.

 3. A player can only be registered to one Basketball Manitoba roster at a given time.

-5. All player additions by players who are not already committed to another roster must be done by using the Manitoba Club Basketball Team Registration Portal prior to the new player beginning their
+5. All player additions by players who are not already committed to another roster must be done by using the Manitoba Club Basketball Team Registration Portal prior to the new player's beginning with the program.

 PLAYER ELIGIBILITY APPEAL PROCESS

 1. Basketball Manitoba will review any appeals to the above Player Eligibility policies.
-All appeals must be submitted in writing and be accompanied by a $25.00 deposit (payable to “Basketball Manitoba”) to the office at 145 Pacific Ave, Winnipeg, MB, R3B 2Z6.
+All appeals must be submitted in writing and be accompanied by a $25.00 deposit (payable to “Basketball Manitoba”) to the office by email to adam@basketballmanitoba.ca or mail at 145 Pacific Ave, Winnipeg, MB, R3B 2Z6.

-2. The Appeals Committee who will review the information will be made up of three (3) members of the Basketball Manitoba Board of Directors, one being an Executive Committee Member who will appoint two (2) additional Board Members to serve on the committee for the year.
+2. The Appeals Committee, which will review the information, will be made up of three (3) members of the Basketball Manitoba Board of Directors, one being an Executive Committee Member who will appoint two (2) additional Board Members to serve on the committee for the year.

 TIMELINES / DEADLINES

 1. Third Friday of August.
 The earliest point a club team can offer open tryouts for its program for the upcoming year.
-Notifications on tryout details can be sent to Basketball Manitoba or the WMBA for posting on their respective websites.
+Notifications on tryout details can be sent to Basketball Manitoba for posting on their respective websites.
 See more...

 was paid).

-4. November 1.
-All club teams must renew and register their teams with Basketball Manitoba.
+3. October 1.
+The new membership year begin and all club teams must renew and register their teams with Basketball Manitoba.

-8. Travel Registration Form.
-Club Teams traveling out of Manitoba must submit a travel registration form 5 days prior to departure to the event.
+7. Travel Registration Form.
+Club Teams travelling out of Manitoba must submit a travel registration form 2 days prior to departure to the event.

 BLACKOUT TOURNAMENT / EVENT REGISTRATION DATES